Tushar997581/DevOps-Labs-and-Notes/Docker/README.md

 # Complete Docker Guide for DevOps Engineers

-Docker is an open-source containerization platform that allows developers and DevOps engineers to build, package, distribute, and run applications consistently across different environments.
+Docker is an open-source containerization platform that enables developers to build, package, ship, and run applications inside lightweight, portable environments called **containers**.

-Instead of worrying about whether an application works on one machine but not another, Docker packages the application together with its dependencies, libraries, runtime, and configuration into a lightweight unit called a **container**.

-Docker has become one of the most important tools in modern DevOps because it enables faster development, easier deployment, better scalability, and consistent application environments.
+Docker solves one of the biggest software deployment challenges:

+> **"It works on my machine."**

+By packaging an application together with its runtime, libraries, dependencies, and configuration files, Docker ensures that applications behave consistently across development, testing, and production environments.

+Today Docker is one of the core technologies behind:

+- Microservices
+- Kubernetes
+- CI/CD Pipelines
+- Cloud Computing
+- DevOps
+- Platform Engineering

+Docker follows the **Open Container Initiative (OCI)** standards, making container images and runtimes interoperable across different platforms.

 ---

-# 🎯 Learning Objectives

-After completing this section, you will be able to:

-- Understand containerization
-- Understand Docker architecture
-- Install Docker
-- Work with Docker Images
-- Manage Containers
-- Write Dockerfiles
-- Use Docker Compose
-- Manage Docker Networks
-- Manage Docker Volumes
-- Build Multi-Container Applications
-- Optimize Docker Images
-- Secure Docker Containers
-- Deploy production-ready applications

----

 # 📖 What is Docker?

-Docker is a containerization platform that packages an application and all its dependencies into a standardized unit called a **container**.

-A container includes:

-- Application Code
-- Runtime
-- Libraries
-- Dependencies
-- System Tools
-- Configuration Files

-Example:
+Docker is a **containerization platform**.

+It allows applications to run inside isolated environments called **containers**.

+Unlike Virtual Machines, Docker containers **share the host operating system kernel**, making them lightweight and extremely fast.

+Example

 ```text
 Application